awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 1. Configure your DNS server to allow inbound traffic from your Amazon RDS DB instances over port 53\.
 If your DNS server is in an Amazon VPC, the VPC must have a security group that contains inbound rules that allow UDP and TCP traffic on port 53\.
 If your DNS server is not in an Amazon VPC, it must have appropriate firewall settings to allow UDP and TCP inbound traffic on port 53\.

-   For more information, see [Security Groups for Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) and [Adding and Removing Rules](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#AddRemoveRules)\.
+   For more information, see [Security groups for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) and [Adding and removing rules](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#AddRemoveRules)\.

 1. Configure the VPC of your Amazon RDS DB instance to allow outbound traffic over port 53\.
 Your VPC must have a security group that contains outbound rules that allow UDP and TCP traffic on port 53\.

-   For more information, see [Security Groups for Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) and [Adding and Removing Rules](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#AddRemoveRules)\.
+   For more information, see [Security groups for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) and [Adding and removing rules](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#AddRemoveRules)\.

 1. The routing path between the Amazon RDS DB instance and the DNS server has to be configured correctly to allow DNS traffic\.

    If the Amazon RDS DB instance and the DNS server are not in the same VPC, a peering connection has to be set up between them\.
-For more information, see [What is VPC Peering?](https://docs.aws.amazon.com/vpc/latest/peering/Welcome.html)
+For more information, see [What is VPC peering?](https://docs.aws.amazon.com/vpc/latest/peering/Welcome.html)

-## Restricting Password Management<a name="Appendix.PostgreSQL.CommonDBATasks.RestrictPasswordMgmt"></a>
+## Restricting password management<a name="Appendix.PostgreSQL.CommonDBATasks.RestrictPasswordMgmt"></a>

 You can restrict who can manage database user passwords to a special role\.
 By doing this, you can have more control over password management on the client side\.